przytop/passcode/README.md

 # PassCode - Password Manager & Generator

-**PassCode** is a simple password manager application that allows you to securely store and generate passwords for various websites.
+**PassCode** is a password manager application that allows you to securely store and generate passwords for various websites.
 With its built-in password generator, the app helps you create passwords that meet high security standards and then stores them in an encrypted **MySQL** database.

 ## Features